 - Never leave your pet unattended in a car.
 Within ten minutes, a closed car can reach temperatures of 45 degrees.
 In such temperatures, a dog is unable to shed its extra heat and may quickly suffer dehydration and heatstroke.
 If you are getting out of the car, take your dog with you.

 - Carry water.
-When exercising your dog, take a collapsible water dish or run a route where you know your dog will have access to clean water.
+When exercising your dog, take a collapsible water dish and bottle or take a route where you know your dog will have access to clean water.

 - Provide shade.
-If your dog lives outside during the summer months, make sure you have adequate shade to shelter him or her from the sun.
+If your dog lives outside during the summer months, make sure they have adequate shade to shelter from the sun and keep cool.

 - Avoid walking on hot days.
-During the summer months, walk your dog of a morning or an evening.
+During the summer months, walk your dog in the morning or evening when temperatures are lower.
 Temperatures below 25 degrees are optimum.
 Also, beware of the hot pavement so you don't burn their paws.